What Is Plantar Fasciitis?

 The benefit of treatment is seen typically within two to three weeks – where pain levels will have for most almost disappeared.
-Ultrasound imaging of heels six weeks after cryosurgery shows that the thickening and inflammation of the Plantar Fascia will be at least 50% better.
 At three months after cryosurgery, approximately 80% of patients are totally pain free.
 Imaging of those patient’s heels performed three months after cryosurgery shows that the inflammation and thickening of the plantar fascia has totally disappeared.

 What is involved in having cryosurgery?

 Your treatment will take place in a bright, clean and airy treatment room, and will be carried out by Mr Robin Weaver, with assistance from another member of staff.
 Both Robin and his assistant will ensure you feel at ease during your appointment and will often chat to you throughout the treatment.

 You will be sat up (or laid back on request) in your own clothes, and you are welcome to bring a family member into the treatment with you.

 As with many minor procedure in which anesthetic is require, the first numbing injections are the most uncomfortable part of the treatment, but following these injections you wont feel any pain or discomfort.
 Some patients report feeling slight vibration from the probe, approximately 1 in 100 patients report feeling a cold sensation during a small portion of the treatment.

 The treatment is performed as an ultrasound guided injection technique.

 The full length of the treatment will typically last around 40 – 60 minutes, including administering anaesthetic and dressing the area after.